DvDty/blog/posts/index.md

 # Easy blog

 Easy blog is a simple autonomous blog generation tool.
 It converts markdown content to HTML pages, collected in easily navigable landing page.
+Here are some examples 😄

+### Emphasis
 ___

-## Examples

-### Emphasis

 **This is bold text**